snowplow/dbt-snowplow-web/docs/markdown/snowplow_web_page_views_docs.md

 {% docs table_scroll_depth %}

-This model calculates the horizontal and vertical scroll depth of the vistor on a given page view.
+This model calculates the horizontal and vertical scroll depth of the visitor on a given page view.
 Such metrics are useful when assessing engagement on a page view.

 {% enddocs %}